Markets May Keep a Close Eye on Euro Movements as Germany's Unemployment Rate Worsens

 - France: Consumer Price Index

-Despite the fact that Germany’s October employment statistics, released yesterday, showed the unemployment rate worsening by 0.1 percentage points from the previous month’s 6.0% to 6.1%, the euro rose against the yen.The EUR/JPY pair rose from 165.506 to 166.581, extending as far as the +3σ line on the hourly Bollinger Bands.
-On the 4-hour chart, the 20-period moving average is acting as support, with a solid rebound taking place, while on the daily chart, the RSI has risen to around 70.
+Despite the fact that Germany’s October employment figures, released yesterday, showed the unemployment rate worsening by 0.1 percentage points from the previous month’s 6.0% to 6.1%, the euro rose against the yen.The EUR/JPY pair rose from 165.506 to 166.581, extending its move to the +3σ level of the hourly Bollinger Bands.
+On the 4-hour chart, the 20-period moving average (MA) is acting as support, and the pair has rebounded firmly; on the daily chart, the RSI has risen to around 70.